abdelkimo/or-tools/doc_sources/MANUAL/source/manual/VRP.rst

 ..  only:: draft

-    The *Vehicle Routing Problem* (VRP) is a
+    The *Vehicle Routing Problem* (VRP) is a seeking to service a number of customers with a fleet of (homogeneous or heterogeneous) vehicles starting from one depot.
+This problem can be traced back to the fifties (see [Dantzig1959]_ for intance).
+As it includes the TSP (a VRP with one vehicle) as a special case, it is a computationally complex problem.

-    The vehicle routing problem (VRP) is a combinatorial optimization and integer programming problem seeking to service a number of customers with a fleet of vehicles.
-Proposed by Dantzig and Ramser in 1959, VRP is an important problem in the fields of transportation, distribution and logistics.[1]
-Often the context is that of delivering goods located at a central depot to customers who have placed orders for such goods.
-Implicit is the goal of minimizing the cost of distributing the goods.
-Many methods have been developed for searching for good solutions to the problem, but for all but the smallest problems, finding global minimum for the cost function is computationally complex.
+    ..
+[Dantzig1959] G. B. Dantzig and J. H. Ramser. *The Truck Dispatching Problem*, Management Science v.
+6, pp 80-91, 1959.

 ..  rubric:: Overview: